CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ~~~

 ### Locate your Group.id
-You may only pull data for one group of practitioners and patients at a time.
+You may only pull data for one practitioner’s roster at a time.

 You can do this by sending a GET request to the Group endpoint to retrieve the [Attribution Group](https://hl7.org/fhir/STU3/group.html) of the Practitioner.
 Use the Practitioners’ [National Provider Identity (NPI)](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/) number as a parameter in this request.